HarlanH/code-for-dc-edu/README.md

-code-for-dc-edu
+Code for DC Education Project
 ===============

-Code for DC Education Project
+This is the repository for the Code for DC Education Project.